Tax implications of receiving money from overseas to Australia 2026

 Receiving large amounts of money from overseas

 If you’re going to be receiving large sums of money from abroad, you’ll need to consider a few things including legal and tax obligations.
 If you’re getting a payment as a gift or as an inheritance you may not need to declare it or pay any tax.
-However, it’s extremely important to make sure that you retain any documentation relating to the payment in case ATO or another organisation needs to ask you any questions about it in future.
+However, it’s extremely important to make sure that you retain any documentation relating to the payment in case ATO or another organisation needs to ask you any questions about it in the future.

 To comply with the law in Australia and in most other countries, there’s also a good chance that the person sending the money, and you as the receiver, may be asked to prove its source.

-• a signed copy of the will
+- a signed copy of the will

-• a grant of probate or court document
+- a grant of probate or court document

-• a letter from a solicitor
+- a letter from a solicitor

-• bank statements showing you received the money
+- bank statements showing you received the money

 If you use a digital service like Wise, the sender can be guided through the process with a live in-app chat, and will then just need to photograph and upload images of the documents they’re asked for.
-Banks might require you to visit the branch in person when sending a high value payment – and could also charge more than a non-bank provider like Wise.
+Banks might require you to visit the branch in person when sending a high value payment – and could also charge more than a specialist provider like Wise.

 Moving to Australia: Do I have to pay tax?